lolagarden/ig-connect/README.md

 ## Build

-Run `npm build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Deploy

-After building the project, run `npm deploy` to deploy the project to the associated GitHub pages static website: https://lolagarden.github.io/ig-connect/
+After building the project, run `npm run deploy` to deploy the project to the associated GitHub pages static website: https://lolagarden.github.io/ig-connect/

 ## Code scaffolding